pelias/documentation/installing.md

 ### OpenAddresses
 The OpenAddresses project includes [numerous download options](https://results.openaddresses.io/), all of which are `.zip` downloads.
-The full dataset is just over 6 gigabytes compressed, but there are numerous subdivision options.
+The full dataset is just over 6 gigabytes compressed (the extracted files are around 30GB), but there are numerous subdivision options.
 In any case, the `.zip` files simply need to be extracted to a directory of your choice, and Pelias can be configured to either import every `.csv` in that directory, or only selected files.

 ### OpenStreetMap